 “If you see something you want to check out,” I tell Hunter, “go for it.”
 He leads us down one road and then another where we find a large camp area among tall evergreens, clear and level, with sites for six or seven groups, all empty.

 Our campsite is on the backside of the Bogus Basin ski runs, overlooking the Boise National Forest.
 “I should have brought my snowboard,” Hunter jokes.

 While I set up our tent, Hunter starts a fire then collects snow in a broken bottle to watch it melt.

 It is strange to camp somewhere that has cell service.
-I text Jessica to let her know hot dog roasting has commenced (and by implication, we’re safely camped).
-She will be jealous.
+I text Hunter’s mom to let her know hot dog roasting has commenced (and by implication, we’re safely camped).